 Deutsche Post aims to be global No.1 in parcel delivery by 2020

 "We intend to remain the number one in Germany and expand our position.
-We also intend to become the global number one in this business by 2020," Appel told the shareholders.
+We also intend to become the global number one in this business by 2020," Appel added.

-Deutsche Post, which holds a 42 percent market share in Germany's 8.2 billion euros ($11.2 billion) parcel delivery market, competes with DPD, majority owned by France's La Poste ; Hermes, owned by Germany's Otto group; United Parcel Service ; FedEx ; and General Logistics System of Britain's Royal Mail Group.
+The company holds a 42 percent market share of Germany's 8.2 billion euros ($11.2 billion) parcel delivery market and competes with DPD, majority-owned by France's La Poste; Hermes, owned by Germany's Otto group; United Parcel Service; FedEx; and General Logistics System of Britain's Royal Mail Group.

 According to UPS's website, it is the number one in the United States, delivering 4.3 billion parcels and documents last year, and has a daily delivery volume of 16.9 million items.

 Responding to questions, Appel said Deutsche Post's DHL express courier business had exited domestic delivery in some countries in Europe such as France and Britain because of the substantial losses it had racked up there.

 "We will now examine whether it makes sense to enter again these markets," he said, adding: "Time will tell whether we want to have our own activities or whether we will offer them together with partners."

 DHL sold its domestic parcel delivery units in France and Britain in 2010 and in Romania in 2012.
 In 2009, following tough competition with UPS and FedEx, as well as the effects of the global financial crisis, it closed its air and ground domestic business in the United States to focus on international shipments.

 Appel's presentation charts on Tuesday showed Deutsche Post expects annual growth rates in the German parcel market at between 5 and 7 percent from 2011 to 2020.